oeg-upm/ya2ro/Documentation.md

   - https://doi.org/XXXXXXXXX
 ```

-`authors:`In this field is where credit to the creators, collaborators, authors, etc is given.
+`participants:`In this field is where credit to the creators, collaborators, authors, etc is given.
 If an ORCID is provided ya2ro will fetch relevant data automatically.
 If a photo is not provided, a default one will be used.

 ```yaml
 participants: